Dynamic Assets Selection

 weights_filtered = qnexp.cut_big_positions(weights=weights, max_weight=0.049)

-These methods form an integral part of a robust risk management system, helping to safeguard against market volatility and maintain portfolio stability.
+These methods are part of a solid risk management system and help protect against market volatility while keeping the portfolio stable.

 Full code example